GalvanizeOpenSource/Chocolate-Chip-Cookies/README.md

 - 2 1/4 cups all-purpose flour
 - 1/2 teaspoon baking soda
 - 2 cups (about 12 ounces) semisweet and/or milk chocolate chips
+- 1/2 cup chopped walnuts <-- This is Graham's Suggestion!

 ##Cooking Directions
 - Preheat oven to 350 degrees.